samb-t/unleashing-transformers/README.md

 ### Train an Absorbing Diffusion sampler using the above Vector-Quantized autoencoder

-After training the Vector-Quantized model using the previous command for at least 100000 steps, you'll be able to run the following commands to train a discrete diffusion prior on the latent space of the Vector-Quantized model:
+After training the VQ model using the previous command for at least 100000 steps, you'll be able to run the following commands to train a discrete diffusion prior on the latent space of the Vector-Quantized model:

 ```
 python3 src/train_sampler.py --sampler absorbing --dataset ffhq --log_dir absorbing_ffhq --ae_load_dir vqae_ffhq --ae_load_step 100000 --amp